MINDFUL YIN YOGA

 Please bring a cushion and blanket, I supply all mats, bolsters and blocks.

-The groups are small to ensure you feel heard and we tend to co-create the course week by week, pending your needs.
+The groups are small to ensure you feel comfortable, heard and supported.

 Email me for your booking form at: firstname.lastname@example.org